Tag Archives: garden

 • Switch your deer deterrent spray.

-• Caulk and seal your outside walls to prevent wildlife from coming indoors.
+• Caulk and seal your outside walls to prevent insects and wildlife from coming indoors.

 • Set out traps for mice, moles, and voles.